|Approved by||Senate, 24 June 2015|

 |Date Procedure Took Effect||1 August 2015|

-|Responsible Officer||Manager, Policy and Compliance|
+|Responsible officer||Manager, Policy and Compliance|

 The purpose of these procedures is to:

 - set out a clear and consistent process for investigating suspected academic misconduct by students

 - clarify the authority to deal with cases of alleged academic misconduct by students

 - codify possible penalties which can be imposed following confirmed academic misconduct by students

 - ensure that reporting, recording, confidentiality and appeals in the case of confirmed academic misconduct by students are handled effectively and consistently.

 These procedures apply to all staff and students of the University.
 Note that academic misconduct in these procedures refers to breaches of academic integrity by students.
 There are separate policies and procedures relating to academic misconduct by staff.

-Academic Misconduct Actions which intentionally or unintentionally are contrary to the values and practices associated with academic integrity.
+- A breach of academic integrity, that is, actions which intentionally or unintentionally are contrary to the values and practices associated with academic integrity.

 - A confidential register of proven cases of academic misconduct at the University of Otago, used solely for investigating and reporting on academic misconduct.

-Head of Department For the purposes of these procedures, the Head of Department or the Head of Programme for the paper in which academic misconduct is alleged to have occurred.
+- For the purposes of these procedures, the Head of Department or the Head of Programme for the paper in which academic misconduct is alleged to have occurred.

 1. General Principles

-(a) The University shall investigate alleged instances of academic misconduct in a manner which is fair, consistent and transparent.
+- The University shall investigate alleged instances of academic misconduct in a manner which is fair, consistent and transparent.

-(b) The University defines three levels of academic misconduct:
+- The University defines three levels of academic misconduct:

 - Level One: A first instance of academic misconduct where a student’s actions may be regarded as unintentional or naïve and contributed to by a lack of understanding of acceptable academic practice.

 - Level Two: Academic misconduct where a student’s actions are perceived to be intentional and where the student could reasonably be expected to understand academic practice, or any repeat instance of academic misconduct.

-(c) Notwithstanding the definitions provided in clause 1(b), any academic misconduct which occurs in a final examination or thesis or dissertation and from which a student gains a demonstrable academic advantage, shall normally be considered Level Two or Level Three misconduct.
+- Notwithstanding the definitions provided in clause 1(b), any academic misconduct which occurs in a final examination or thesis or dissertation and from which a student gains a demonstrable academic advantage, shall normally be considered Level Two or Level Three misconduct.

 2. Types of Academic Misconduct